 Electronic supplementary material

-Additional file 1:.
+Additional file 1:Efficient computation of.
 It is shown here how the matrix of imputed marker covariates can be obtained efficiently by solving an easily formed sparse system of equations.
 (PDF 102 KB)

 About this article